Akshay Bhatia Betting Profile: The Sentry - PGA TOUR

 Bhatia's Recent Performances

-- Bhatia has earned one top-10 finish and two top-20 finishes over his last five appearances.
+- Bhatia has finished in the top 20 twice over his last five appearances, finishing as high as the top 10 in one of those outings.

-- Bhatia has finished with a score lower than the tournament average in three of his last five events.
+- Over his last five tournaments, Bhatia has carded a score that's better than average in three of those outings.

-- He has carded an average score of -11 over his last five events.
+- He has carded an average score of -11 over his last five tournaments.

 - Akshay Bhatia has averaged 308.6 yards off the tee in his past five tournaments.

-- Bhatia has an average of -1.297 Strokes Gained: Putting in his past five tournaments.
+- Bhatia is averaging -1.297 in terms of Strokes Gained: Putting in his past five tournaments.

 - Looking at Strokes Gained: Total, Bhatia has an average of 1.771 in his past five tournaments.